rudderlabs/profiles-base-features/librs360-base-features/README.md

 # About

-This is PB repo to create user features from Shopify event stream tables created using Rudderstack SDK
+This is PB repo to create user features from event stream tables created using Rudderstack SDK

 ## How to Use